ember-climate/sandbag-climate.github.io/README.md

 ### Developers

-This tool was developed by the following Sandbag team members:
+This tool was developed by:

 * Pablo Pareja - Main developer and project leader.